+Prior approval is required for residents to check out of a housing assignment during the academic year.
+In order to receive check-out approval during the academic year, residents must complete a License Release Request or Assignment Change Request form and submit it to Residence Life and First Year Experience for review.
+A student's License Release Request or Assignment Change Request must be approved before check-out.
 To officially check out, the student must make an appointment with a Residence Life staff member or go to the appropriate hall office during the office's open hours.
-During the spring semester, preinspections prior to check-out are not required but are available by contacting the building's Resident Director or Area Coordinator.
+During spring semester, pre-inspections prior to check-out are not required but are available by contacting the building's Resident Director or Area Coordinator.
 At the time of check-out, the student's check-out paperwork will be provided by the Residence Life staff member.
 As a part of check-out, students will turn in their mailbox keys (if applicable) and will complete all of the check-out paperwork.
 Failure to complete the check-out procedures will result in a minimum \$65 Improper Check-Out fine.
 Students who fail to move out on their scheduled check-out day will be charged per the terms of the RLA.

 Following check-out, the Resident Director or Area Coordinator will inspect the housing assignment to ensure that it has been cleaned, is in good condition, and has all the furniture that was present at the time of check-in.
-(This is done by comparing the condition of the room with the information on the RIF completed at check-in.)
-The resident will be held financially responsible for any damage and/or missing furniture that is not listed on the RIF.
+(This is done by comparing the condition of the room with the information on the Room Inventory completed at check-in.)
+If furniture is missing, damage has occurred, the residence is dirty, or items are left in the room, the student will be charged accordingly.
+The student will be held financially responsible for any damage and/or missing furniture that is not listed on the room inventory form.